 Although the discontinuation of registration places students in an inactive status for the requested time, students retain their admitted status within the University and should remain in contact with an Academic Counselor.
 If the student is out of attendance for more than 180 days, the student will have to enroll in a program in the current Academic Catalog.
-Students are still subject to the Course Tuition Refund Policy and the Course Drop Policy.
+Students are still subject to the Course

+Tuition Refund Policy and the Course Drop Policy.

 Students are strongly advised to speak with their Academic Counselor and Finance Counselor to understand the academic and financial ramifications associated with dropping a course.

-Official University Withdrawal
+University Official Withdrawal

-In the event that a student chooses to discontinue their enrollment at GCU permanently, they must officially withdraw from the University.
-Students in this situation lose all of the rights and privileges associated with being GCU students, including maintaining enrollment in the Program of Study.
-Officially withdrawn students must reapply for admission to the University if they decide to return, enrolling in the most current POS.

-To officially withdraw from the University, students must submit a Withdrawal Request Form to the Office of Academic Records via the GCU Student Portal.
-When submitting the Withdrawal Request Form, students will be asked to identify the reason for withdrawing from the University.
+In the event that students choose to discontinue their enrollment at GCU, they must officially withdraw from the University.
+Students in this situation lose all of the rights and privileges associated with being GCU students, including maintaining enrollment in their Program of Study (POS).
+To officially withdraw from the University, students must submit a University Official Withdrawal Form to the Office of Academic Records via the GCU Student Portal.
+When submitting the University Official Withdrawal Form, students will be asked to identify the reason for withdrawing from the University.